umbraco/UmbracoDocs/Fundamentals/Backoffice/Variants/index.md

 :::note
 Whether or not the lock is enabled on the invariant properties depends on the `AllowEditInvariantFromNonDefault` setting in the `appsettings.json` file.

-On projects starting on Umbraco 10.2 or later versions the setting is `true` by default.
-Was the project upgraded to 10.2 or later, the setting will be `false`.
+For projects created on Umbraco version 10.2 or later, the setting is `true`, by default.
+If the project is upgraded to version 10.2 or later, the setting will by default be `false`.

 Learn more about the `AllowEditInvariantFromNonDefault` setting in the [Security Settings](../../../Reference/Configuration/SecuritySettings/) article.
 :::